LibrariesHacked/librarieshacked/index.md

 > &ldquo;Open data is data that anyone can access, use and share&rdquo;<br/> **Open Data Institute**: [What is open data and why should we care?](https://theodi.org/article/what-is-open-data-and-why-should-we-care/)

-Publishing library data openly will ensure library services share data effectively, make better data-informed decisions, and enable innovation that can help the public and libraries.
+Publishing openly licensed library data will ensure library services share data effectively, make better data-informed decisions, and enable innovation that can help the public and libraries.

 {% include button.html text="Projects" link="/projects" color="#e0642c" %} {% include button.html text="Library data blog" link="https://blog.librarydata.uk" color="#349bc1" %}

-<script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#ff5722', 'G2G23Y70N');kofiwidget2.draw();</script>

-Libraries Hacked was founded by Dave in 2014, and the projects have received generous contributions from many collaborators.
+All Libraries Hacked projects have received generous contributions from collaborators.
 All projects are open source and free to use and adapt.
 If you have any questions, [get in touch](/about).

+<script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#ff5722', 'G2G23Y70N');kofiwidget2.draw();</script>

 ### Flagship projects